dokaniasourav/GREEN_BUILDING/README.md

-# GREEN_BUILDING
+# Decentralized AC Controller

-## This project was submitted for the IICDC-2016 contest
+## This project was submitted for the IICDC-2016 contest by me, Ayush Agarwal and Chirag Mehta.
 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------